tsujamin/digi-approval/casestudy/case-study.md

 ## Sustainability
 Our system is sustainable from a number of different angles.
 In particular, we have focused on **sustaining the capacity of the system to function as desired**, in particular by reducing dependence on the DigiACTive team.

- + ... directorates - they don't depend on us to set things up

 ### Implementation of the system within directorates
 Because of the point-and-click workflow editor, the system can be implemented across directorates without needing the DigiACTive team's intervention.